-- protocol\version Actual protocol version.
-Default is 1. - reply\data Default reply data.
+- strict\version Strict version control, i.e. when a message is received, verify that the version is that which was negotiated.
+Default is true. - reply\data Default reply data.
 Any term, defaults to the atom undefined. - user\mod Name of the user callback module.
 See the the reference manual for megaco\user for more info. - user\args List of extra arguments to the user callback functions.
 See the the reference manual for megaco\user for more info. - threaded If a received message contains several transaction requests, this option indicates whether the requests should be handled sequencially in the same process (false), or if each request should be handled by it's own process (true i.e. a separate process is spawned for each request).
 Defaults to false.